Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 I chuckled at how idealistic he sounded.
 Saving everyone?
 That seemed like some kind of half-hearted pipe dream by a naïve person.
 How was it possible to save everyone?
 Unless…

 “You have a plan?
-Something you regretted not doing?”
+Something you saved up for just the occasion?”

 ‘Claude’ nodded.
 “Or rather, more like something that I can pass onto you.
 A technique that I learned from my time as a summoned hero.”